Heredone/Animal-AI/docs/configFile.md

   <img height="400" src="PrefabsPictures/Arena.png">
 </p>

-A single arena is as shown above, it comes with a single agent (spherical animal - currently hedgehog, pig, or panda), a floor and four walls.
+A single arena is as shown above, it comes with a single agent (spherical animal - in this case a hedgehog, but pig and panda skins are also available), a floor and four walls.
 It is a square of size 40x40, the origin of the arena is `(0,0)`.
 You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

 Note that in Unity the **y** axis is the vertical axis.
 In the above picture with the agent on the ground in the center of the environment its coordinates are (20, 0, 20).